neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 neu create myapp --template neutralinojs/neutralinojs-zero
 ```

-Now, create a new project with your favorite frontend framework's command-line tools.
+Now, create a new project with your favourite frontend framework's command-line tools.
 In this tutorial,
 we are going to use React, but you can use any frontend library as you wish.
 You need to create this project inside the `myapp` directory.